astropy/astroplan/docs/faq/terminology.rst

 * **Weights** (“user defined”?): preferences for which constraint's **scores** matter most (i.e. I care more about getting dark time than getting a low airmass)

-Schedulers (not yet implemented):
+The different schedulers that are already implemented (none are implemented yet) have different methods for creating their schedule.
+Below is a list of the scheduler descriptors and how its scheduler works.
+Each scheduler can be called with ``DescriptorScheduler(args)`` using the descriptor defined below.

 * **Sequential**: starts from the beginning of the time range and schedules the OB with the best **score**, that hasn't already been scheduled, for that time.
 * **Priority**: starts from the highest **priority** OB and schedules it at the time where it has its highest **score**.
 Then schedules the next-highest priority without overlapping